Information on laws and taxes for British nationals who want to buy or let property in Spain.

 - you have seen the land registry extract (nota simple), available from the Colegio de Registradores (translations into English for an additional fee), and checked the following details

 - the property and land for sale match the details registered and the sellers are the registered owner(s)

 - there are no debts or charges, such as a mortgage, on the property

 - there are no legal proceedings initiated against the property for contravention of land planning law

-- if you are buying an off-plan property, confirm that the property has been certified as finished by a registered architect and registered as a new build in the property register.
+If you are buying an off-plan property, confirm that the property has been certified as finished by a registered architect and registered as a new build in the property register.
 The registration should also provide details of the developer’s insurance against structural and other defects in the construction.
-In the case of a private build (the previous owner built their own house and decided to sell before ten years had lapsed) you will need to request these details separately
+In the case of a private build (the previous owner built their own house and decided to sell before 10 years had lapsed) you will need to request these details separately

-- you have checked the latest town plan to see whether or not the plot you wish to buy has any building restrictions, is in a green zone or includes a public pathway or similar.
-This can be viewed at to the town planning (urbanismo) department of the local town hall
+You should check the latest town plan to see whether or not the plot you wish to buy has any building restrictions, is in a green zone or includes a public pathway or similar.
+You can do this at to the town planning (urbanismo) department of the local town hall.

-- you have carried out a property survey.
-Whilst this is not obligatory, it is wise to get a chartered surveyor to check the property
+You should have the property surveyed.
+This is not obligatory, but it is wise to get a chartered surveyor to check the property.

-- You know the cadastral value of the property and how much purchase tax will be due.
-Be aware that tax is charged on the council’s valuation of the property as opposed to the amount of the sale.
-You can check this at the regional government’s online tax agency site using the cadastal reference number
+You should know the cadastral value of the property and how much purchase tax will be due.
+Tax is charged on the council’s valuation of the property as opposed to the amount of the sale.
+You can check this at the regional government’s online tax agency site using the cadastral reference number

 Make sure you have seen the following documents: